Angry lawmakers have promised to boo and heckle President Buhari during 2018 budget presentation at NASS.

 You see, your senators and House of Rep members haven’t been given the N100B allocated for their constituency projects in the 2017 budget.

-And they are wary of confronting you at constituencies at year's end, with nothing to show.
+And they are wary of confronting you at constituency meetings at year's end, with nothing to show.

 Constituency projects are social intervention projects which lawmakers promise to undertake during electioneering campaigns.